How to Identify the Basic Signs of Insider Threats to your Local Network

 Insider threats aren’t always malicious either.
 Some insider threats are from basic negligence when the employee accidentally installs malware on a local machine or gives up network credentials during a phishing attack.
 Both of these incidents are the most difficult for network administrators to defend against.
 Malware writers are always looking for new ways to avoid anti-malware defenses, and having legitimate credentials for remote network access does not throw up any red flags unless the attacker is in another country.

 Even though these attacks are difficult to detect, you can still find ways to defend and avoid the overwhelming data loss during an insider threat attack.
+Also, remember to use basic preventative measures, like using a blacklist.

 Detect and Deter